gethugothemes/academia-hugo/exampleSite/content/post/jupyter/index.md

 ## Create a new blog post [as usual](https://sourcethemes.com/academic/docs/managing-content/#create-a-blog-post)

-Run the following commands in your Terminal, substituting `<MY_WEBSITE_FOLDER>` and `my-post` with the file path to your Academic website folder and a name for your blog post (without spaces), respectively:
+Run the following commands in your Terminal, substituting `<MY_WEBSITE_FOLDER>` and `my-post` with the file path to your academia website folder and a name for your blog post (without spaces), respectively:

 ```bash
 cd <MY_WEBSITE_FOLDER>